Skip to main content

 Method

 1. Either the night before or the morning of baking, use the starter to make a levain (or leaven) build, which adds flavor and allows the dough to rise.
-Combine 37 grams each of mature sourdough starter, whole wheat flour, and bread flour, and 74 grams room-temperature water.
-Leave for five to six hours in a warm space (around 75 degrees F).
+Combine 37 grams each of mature sourdough starter, whole wheat flour, and bread flour, and 74 grams of room-temperature water.
+Leave for five to six hours in a warm space (around 75 degrees Fahrenheit).
 (Note: These flour measurements are separate from the flour measurements mentioned above in the “Dough” section).

 2. Using your hands, thoroughly combine all the flour amounts listed in the above “Dough” measurements and all but 50 grams of the water in a bowl.
 Cover and store somewhere warm for one hour.